stan-dev/math/doxygen/contributor_help_pages/common_pitfalls.md

 [godbolt example](https://godbolt.org/z/6Te856Mv7)

-When we return back an **eigen expression** containing objects created in the local scope we need a way to store those locally created objects till the expression is evaluated.
+When we return back an **Eigen expression** containing objects created in the local scope we need a way to store those locally created objects till the expression is evaluated.
 Stan's @ref stan::math::make_holder can be used to extend the lifetime of objects created in a local scope so that it matches the expression it is used in.

 ```cpp